survivejs/react-book/manuscript/08_building_kanban.md

 }
 ```

-T> That `JSON.stringify` is needed as webpack will perform string replace "as is".
+T> That `JSON.stringify` is needed as Webpack will perform string replace "as is".
 In this case we'll want to end up with strings as that's what various comparisons expect, not just `production`.
 Latter would just cause an error.
 An alternative would be to use a string such as `'"production"'`.
 Note the "'s.

 Hit `npm run build` again and you should see improved results: